spiceai/docs/spiceaidocs/docs/components/data-connectors/file.md

       file_format: parquet
 ```

-## Secrets
+## Quickstarts and Samples

-Spice integrates with multiple secret stores to help manage sensitive data securely.
-For detailed information on supported secret stores, refer to the [secret stores documentation](/components/secret-stores).
-Additionally, learn how to use referenced secrets in component parameters by visiting the [using referenced secrets guide](/components/secret-stores#using-secrets).
+Refer to the [File quickstart](https://github.com/spiceai/quickstarts/tree/trunk/file) to see an example of the File connector in use.